eggx-io/2021-challenge-1/README.md

 ---

 We'll be handing out prizes to 1st, 2nd, & 3rd placers & will make honorable mentions of people with unique solutions 👩‍🔬

+This repository will be updated with various solutions once the challenge is over.

 Good luck! 😁 🎉